 - 4. Press and hold the trigger. - 5.
-Ensure the barcode is within the area formed by the aiming pattern.
-The aiming dot increases visibility in bright lighting conditions.
+Ensure the aiming pattern covers the barcode.

-6. Upon successful decode, the scanner beeps and the LED flashes, and the scan line turns off.
+- 6. Upon successful decode, the scanner beeps and the LED flashes, and the scan line turns off. - 7.
 The captured data appears in the text field.